 I believe we have a lot to learn from the experiences of workers that are invisiblised by a sexist white supremacist capitalism that doesn't value certain types of work or those that do it.

 I am fascinated by why the different experiences of time change depending on what sort of labour you are doing, whether that's different job labour or unpaid labour such as raising families, caring for people or community / political organising.
-Beginning on this endeavour, on this research exploration I have begun to explore the different gendered labour roles from care work to sex work and alternative models and resistance.
+Beginning on this endeavour, on this research exploration I began to explore the different gendered labour roles from care work to sex work and alternative models and resistance.

 STRIKE: